jetbrains-academy/Functional_Programming_Scala/Monads/Monadic Laws/task.md

 Monad(v).flatMap(f) == f(v)
 ```
 The right identity law states that by passing the unit method into a `flatMap` is equivalent to not doing that at all.
-This reflects the idea that unit only wraps whatever value it receives and produces no additional action.
+This reflects the idea that unit only wraps whatever value it receives and produces no effect.

 ```scala 3
 val monad: Monad[_] = ...